 Hair extensions usually bring to mind images of long, flowing, Rapunzel-style locks, but often overlooked are the women who actually donate the hair.
 After all, the real human hair in your extensions had to come from someone.

 Who are these women?
 What brings them to give up something that, for many of them (and us), is a defining characteristic?
-We asked Arin Brahma, CEO of Rebelle USA, and Riqua Hailes, owner of Just Extensions in LA (they've both travelled all over the world to find out where their hair is sourced, and to fully understand the industry), to shed some light on the global hair extension industry.
+We asked Arin Brahma, CEO of Rebelle USA, and Riqua Hailes, owner of Just Extensions in LA (they've both traveled all over the world to find out where their hair is sourced, and to fully understand the industry), to shed some light on the global hair extension industry.

 Keep reading to get a behind-the-scenes look at the hair extensions industry.

 To understand where most hair extensions come from, it's first important to understand different types of hair.
-Asian hair has a round cross-section, and is usually thick and straight.
+Asian hair has a round cross-section and is usually thick and straight.
 African hair has a more rectangular shape at the cross-section, which Brahma says results in kinky, curly hair, while Caucasian hair is oval at the cross-section.
-The reason why Indian hair is so sought-after in the Western market is because the cross-section is very similar to that of Caucasian hair.
+The reason why Indian hair is so sought-after in the Western market is that the cross-section is very similar to that of Caucasian hair.

 These terms are often used interchangeably.
 Brahma says that fair trade refers more to financial aspects, while ethically sourced means the hair was obtained in an ethical manner.
-Hailes adds that she believes the terms are interchangeable: "For example, some women sell their hair for money while others donate for religious reasons, either way there is a fair exchange and both parties are willing."
+Hailes adds that she believes the terms are interchangeable: "For example, some women sell their hair for money while others donate for religious reasons, either way, there is a fair exchange and both parties are willing."

 "The highest quality sourced hair is virgin remi, unprocessed hair that is cut from a human's head with the hair cuticle going in the same direction," Hailes explains.
 Remi hair is the same in regards to the manner in which it's obtained, though it may be color-treated or permed.
-It’s also another term for high-quality hair, but doesn't specifically refer to Indian hair (though the majority of it is).
+It’s also another term for high-quality hair but doesn't specifically refer to Indian hair (though the majority of it is).

 You may have also heard the term "temple hair," which is hair that’s been offered by Indian men, women, and children who go to their temple and offer their hair as a religious experience to God.